knurff/intellistart-java-2022-NPE_HUNTERS/README.md

 - Create bookings for Interviewer and Candidate slots as Coordinator

 Clarification on terms used:
-- Guest is an authenticated person
+- Guest is a non-authenticated person
 - User is a person who completed the authentication process
 - Candidate is a user without any auth role
 - Interviewer is a user with an auth role of INTERVIEWER